 If you are interested in doing in-depth analysis on any topic, comfortable with technical terms, and willing to create engaging content.
 In that case, technical writing is the job for you. , that deliver value.

 IT Support Specialists care for employees’ and customers’ hardware, software, and other networks/connectivity problems.
 Choosing this career would require a thorough understanding of different tech products, broad knowledge regarding software and network problems, and superior communication skills are all you need to become an IT Support Specialist.

-Customer Support Specialists (aka Customer Success Specialists) provide onboarding support to the customers and answer all their product or service-related queries to ensure they help the customer achieve their objectives with the product and services.
+Customer Support Specialists (aka Customer Success Specialists) provide onboarding support to the customers and answer all their product or service-related queries to help them achieve their objectives with the product and services.

 As a social media manager, you oversee an organization’s online presence by creating a strategy, creating quality content, analyzing usage data, facilitating customer service, and managing projects and campaigns.
 You manage social platforms like Facebook, LinkedIn, Instagram, Twitter, etc.

 Also read: Top 44 Remote Working Tools to Work from any part of the World

 A fresher or an individual who has a thing for some writing and can analyze the data pattern can be a good Search Engine Optimization specialist.
 An SEO specialist ensures that the website has high domain authority and the blogs rank for the right keywords.
 All their efforts are directed towards building website traffic that converts.
 Their day-to-day activities include researching keywords, working with content teams to drive SEO during content creation, optimizing page copies to improve page’s search engine ranking, and tracking, analyzing & reporting website analytics and PPC campaigns.